A Celiac’s Gluten Free Guide to Germany

 A big thanks for translating skills to Frank, whose wife is a diagnosed celiac, and to Max for his schnitzel photo.

-Eating gluten free in Germany: dishes and snacks
+Eating gluten free in Germany

 The following dishes are commonly wheat-free in Germany, as confirmed by translators, my travels in Germany, and German readers who are also celiac.
 As with any destination, at home or abroad, it’s important to confirm on a case-by-case basis that no flour was used in the sauces, or to thicken soups or stews.